Bestzivvv/event-camera-colour-reconstruction/README.md

   <img src="results/figures/flash_detection.png" width="850">
 </p>

-The first onset is identified by searching for a transition from relatively low event activity to an event pattern that is statistically consistent with the expected RGB illumination sequence.
+The first onset is identified by searching for a transition from relatively low event activity to an event pattern that is statistically consistent with the expected RGB sequence.

-Once this initial onset is selected, the remaining illumination stages are calculated using:
+Once this initial phase is selected, the remaining illumination stages are calculated using:

 ```text
 t_j = t_0 + j × T